Hey there Smooth Jazz Lovers!!

 Still Small Voice - Paul Jackson Jr. :

 A composer, arranger, producer and guitarist, Jackson is a highly respected musician.
 He attended the University of Southern California, majoring in music and after graduating, became well known as a skilled and versatile session player.
 Over the years Jackson has recorded with most of the biggest names in entertainment and as well has worked at establishing his own solo career.
 Although previous releases have not quite paralleled Jackson’s studio successes as a supporting musician, this may all change with his latest offering.
 Titled Still Small Voice, (the title being an allusion to a passage in the Bible), the release is Jackson’s 6th overall.
 Melody and mood are key ingredients as they are skillfully combined with Jackson’s always superb playing resulting in what may very well represent this spiritual artist’s finest project to date.
-As we showcase Still Small Voice, we begin with Walkin' and include a pair of tracks, Athens Park and Sportman Park from "the Park Tour".
+As we showcase Still Small Voice, we begin with Walkin' and include a pair of tracks, Athens Park and Sportsman Park from "the Park Tour".

 CD: Still Small Voice